SophieNiu/webdesignfinal/README.md

 11/15 - one and half hour discussion time

+11/26 - Created the index.html and wrote content - Yiqi Ye ~ 2 hours

-Thanksgiving - Implement the first and the second d3 graph and reformatting the page layout - Kefan Xu > 8 hour
+Thanksgiving - Implement the first and the second d3 graph and reformatting the page layout - Kefan Xu > 8 hours

 ## Reference Code Snippets:
 1. Streamgraph: https://bl.ocks.org/mbostock/1256572